Differential privacy statistical inference for a directed graph network model with covariates: Model and differential privacy

+\end{lemma} When \(f(G)\) takes integer values, the discrete Laplace random variable can serve as the noise, with its probability mass function defined as:

-It is worth noting that using a discrete Laplace distribution instead of a continuous Laplace distribution, Lemma \ref{lemma1} still holds. \begin{lemma} Let $X$ be a discrete Laplace random variable with the same probability distribution \ref{2}, then $X$ is a subexponent with parameter $2{(\log \frac{1}{\alpha })^{ - 1}}$. \end{lemma} A nice feature of differential privacy is that any function of the differential privacy mechanism still satisfies differential privacy [\cite{dwork2006calibrating}].
+Note that if the discrete Laplace distribution is used, Lemma \ref{lemma1} still holds, and the privacy parameter satisfies \(\epsilon = -\Delta(f)\log \alpha\). \begin{lemma}[ \cite{yan2021directed}] Let $X$ be a continuous Laplace random variable with the density function $e^{-|x|/\alpha}/\alpha$, then $X$ is a subexponent with parameter $\alpha$; If $X$ be a discrete Laplace random variable with the same probability distribution (\ref{2}), then $X$ is also a subexponent with parameter $2{(\log \frac{1}{\alpha })^{ - 1}}$. \end{lemma} A nice feature of differential privacy is that any function of the differential privacy mechanism still satisfies differential privacy \cite{dwork2006calibrating}.
 That is, if $f$ is the output of an $ \epsilon$-differential private mechanism, then $g(f(G))$ is also $\epsilon$-private difference, where $g$ is an arbitrary function.
-Therefore, the differential privacy degree sequence is still differentially private.